-We have supported various IAFs in different industries with setting up their performance measurement model.
-As part of this support we have identified the different perspectives on which performance was to be measured (IA operating model and foundation, IA performance and IA strategy and positioning).
+We have supported various audit functions in different industries with setting up their performance measurement model.
+As part of this, we have identified the different perspectives on which performance was to be measured (IA operating model and foundation, IA performance and IA strategy and positioning).
+For each perspective, different KPIs were determined to ensure a holistic view on IA's performance.

-For each perspective different KPIs were determined to ensure a holistic view on IA's performance.
+The extent to which the auditee has benefited from the recommendations raised in the audit report can also be factored in as part of the IAF's KPIs.
 The ongoing support allowed the audit function to continuously measure the quality of their audit function on different aspects.
-Further it ensures that IA management can focus their efforts on the aspects that matter for the IAF.
+It also ensures that IA management can focus their efforts on the aspects that matter for the IAF.